itsVinM/itsVinM/README.md

-# Hello there!
-I am Vincentiu.👋🏼
+# Hi, I'm Vincentiu 👋🏼

-A system validation engineer with passion for debuggin and building stuff, these are some of the projects I have done so far
+System Validation Engineer with a passion for debugging and building things.
 ---

 ## Projects